okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 If you want to remove an app integration that's already published in the OIN catalog, contact the Okta OIN team.
 Only the Okta OIN team can remove published integrations in the catalog.
 Send an email to <oin@okta.com> with the URL of your developer org, the name of the app integration, and a link to its location in the OIN catalog.

 Removing an app integration from the OIN doesn't prohibit existing users from accessing it.
-The app integration isn't removed from end-user dashboards until an admin for the customer's org removes the app integration from their org.
+The app integration isn't removed from End-User Dashboards until an admin for the customer's org removes the app integration from their org.

 Finally, if you intend to remove your back-end app support for your Okta integration, alert your customer admins about the change.
 Inform your customers if you're deploying a replacement solution.